chetanbawankule/code.at.boonbag/README.md

 ## Requirements
 You will only need one thing installed. <br />
   **Git**<br />
-  Refer youtube to learnt the installation and use of git and github.
+  Refer youtube to learn the installation and use of git and github.

 ## Steps to start